 Yorkshire Forest Plans

-The Forest Plans cover an area of nearly 21,000 hectares in North Yorkshire, Darlington, Stockton-On-Tees and the City of York, the majority of which is freehold as part of the public forest estate.
+The Forest Plans cover an area of nearly 21,000 hectares in North Yorkshire, Darlington, Stockton-On-Tees and the City of York, the majority of which is freehold as part of the nation's forests.
 Around 4,500 hectares are leased from the Church Commissioners and other landowners.

 The character of the forest’s landscape ranges from the large-scale conifer forests on the moorland plateaux on the North York Moors, to ancient woodlands in the Southern Hambleton Limestone Hills and Humberhead Levels and the small community woodlands near Darlington and Stockton-On-Tees.